-This makes clear the trade-off of using a high frequency SAR interferometer as TanDEM-X: On the one hand the high attenuation rates at X-band and the resulting limited penetration into the forest volume maximize the interferometric sensitivity to the spatial variability of the top canopy layer and make it especially appropriate for the characterization of the horizontal forest structure.
-At the same time the high spatial resolution of the TanDEM-X interferograms and its continuous measurement nature allows the estimation of forest structure variations at spatial scales relevant for the characterization of the horizontal forest structure.
-On the other hand, the same limited penetration into the forest volume that favors the horizontal forest structure characterisation, limits the height estimation performance and makes the characterisation of the vertical forest structure almost impossible (at reasonable scales).
+The results characterize the potential and the limitations of TanDEM-X interferometry for characterizing forest conditions.
+On the one hand, the high attenuation rates at X-band and the resulting limited penetration into the forest volume maximize the interferometric sensitivity to the spatial variations of the top canopy layer and make it especially appropriate for the characterization of the horizontal forest structure.
+At the same time, the high spatial resolution of the TanDEM-X interferograms and its continuous measurement nature allows the estimation of forest structure variations at spatial scales relevant for the characterization of the horizontal forest structure.
+On the other hand, the same limited penetration into the forest volume, which favors the horizontal forest structure characterisation, limits the height estimation performance and makes the characterisation of the vertical forest structure at reasonable scales almost impossible.

-Finally, the developed algorithmic and obtained results show an optimum combination and a great synergy potential of the continuous TanDEM-X and the discrete GEDI measurements.
-This is because both measurements (i) are at the same time similar enough due to the high sensitivity to the geometrical architecture of the canopy and the high spatial resolution common to both configurations, facilitating a common interpretation, and (ii) are different enough because of the different acquisition geometries and measurement approaches to carry independent information.
+Finally, the proposed methodology and the obtained results demonstrate the synergetic potential of the continuous TanDEM-X and the discrete GEDI measurements.
+This is because both measurements 1) are at the same time similar enough due to the high sensitivity to the geometrical architecture of the canopy and the high spatial resolution common to both configurations, facilitating a common interpretation and) are different enough because of the different acquisition geometries and measurement approaches to carry independent information.